morpho-org/metamorpho/certora/README.md

 ### Responsive guardian

 Together, the verified rules entail the following property: if the guardian is responsive, then the curator cannot enact a change that is under timelock.
-This property quantifies over arbitrary sequences of transactions and over the guardian's strategy, so it is not itself a single rule.
-Instead, it follows by induction on the sequence of transactions from the verified lemmas, given here for the example of a cap increase.
+It follows by induction on the sequence of transactions from the verified lemmas, given here for the example of a cap increase.

 1. **Notice period.** The rule `capIncreaseTime` in [`Timelock.spec`](specs/Timelock.spec) shows that the cap cannot increase before `nextCapIncreaseTime`, and that no interaction can decrease this bound.
    In particular, when a cap increase is submitted, it cannot be accepted before one full timelock has elapsed.
 2. **The guardian can always revoke.** The rule `revokePendingCapRevertCondition` in [`Reverts.spec`](specs/Reverts.spec) shows that `revokePendingCap` never reverts when called by the guardian.
-3. **Revocation restarts the clock.** The rule `capIncreaseTimeAfterRevoke` in [`Timelock.spec`](specs/Timelock.spec) shows that right after a revocation the cap cannot increase for one full timelock, so the curator has to submit again, which gives the guardian a fresh notice period.
+3. **Revocation increases the notice period meaningfully.** The rule `capIncreaseTimeAfterRevoke` in [`Timelock.spec`](specs/Timelock.spec) shows that right after a revocation the cap cannot increase for one full timelock, so the curator has to submit again, which gives the guardian a fresh notice period.

 Thus a guardian that checks the pending values at least once every timelock period and revokes the unwanted ones ensures that the cap never increases.